g-e-g-e-r-s-o-n/get-enum-values-for-laravel/README.md

 # get-enum-values-for-laravel
-helper function for get tables enum values in Laravel
+Helper function for get tables enum values in Laravel.